Liniar Bi Fold Window Image1

 Front of Window

-A Fixed Pane Window, also known as a fixed window or picture window, does not open or close.
-These windows let in light and provide views without offering ventilation.
+Also known as picture windows, these do not open or close.
+They let in light and offer clear views without ventilation.

 Bottom Opener Front